-Summative presentation components for onsite residential modules: As per section 5.8 above, individual presentations must be submitted electronically, and students are encouraged to give their presentations in person if attending the on-site module at the time of the submission deadline.
+Summative presentation components for onsite residential modules: As per section 7.8 above, individual presentations must be submitted electronically, and students are encouraged to give their presentations in person if attending the on-site module at the time of the submission deadline.
 If you are submitting presentation assignments by distance-learning methods you may be required to submit an electronic version of your presentation to Moodle (e.g. in Microsoft PowerPoint or PDF format) accompanied by a set of notes to describe how the presentation would be delivered, including a summary of what would be said, demonstrated or other planned activity.
-As required, distance-learning presentations may be submitted live by Teams, video, or other electronic means, subject to the necessary technical and resource requirements.
+It may be possible for distance-learning presentations to be submitted by VOIP/Skype, video, or other electronic means, subject to the necessary technical and resource requirements.
 In some cases there is a formative group presentation or debate during the residential module in which the work was done.

+7.10.
 LATE SUBMISSION OF COURSEWORK

 Submitted work must be RECEIVED in the first Turnitin submission 'tab' within the submission link designated for the specific assignment, before or on the deadline date and time as stated in the Module Guide.
-We strongly suggest that you try to submit all coursework by the deadline set as meeting deadlines is expected in employment.
-Work can be submitted up to 7 days after the submission date and be marked as normal, but the marks awarded will be subject to the penalties and policies summarised below:
+We strongly suggest that you try to submit all coursework by the deadline set as meeting deadlines is expected in employment, however work can be submitted up to 7 days after the submission date and be marked as normal, but the marks awarded will be subject to the penalties and policies summarised below: